joshuakessell/AppToCloudAdvisor/replit.md

 - ✅ Ansible playbook generation from user configurations
 - ✅ Dark mode DevOps-inspired UI
 - ✅ Error handling and loading states throughout
+- ✅ Processing screen with animated milestones and typing effects
+- ✅ Unified configuration screen with all fields visible at once
+- ✅ Help icons with detailed explanations and examples for each field
+- ✅ AI-powered auto-complete for configuration fields
+- ✅ Soft copy storage with revert functionality for auto-completed fields

 **Security Features:**
 - Domain allowlist for URL fetching (GitHub, GitLab, ReadTheDocs, official docs)